Smart bookmarks (on-device AI)

 • Everything stays on your device.
 Your Smart bookmarks live in your browser's local storage, alongside the rest of your bar settings.

-Smart bookmarks is opt-in — flip the toggle in the bar's options under Smart bookmarks.
+Smart bookmarks is on by default — it starts filing pages as soon as the on-device model is ready.
+To turn it off (or back on), flip the toggle in the bar's options under Smart bookmarks.
 The options page shows a live status for the on-device model (whether it's ready, still downloading, or unsupported on your hardware or Chrome version).

 If the on-device model isn't available, Smart bookmarks gracefully falls back to a simple tidy-title bookmark (a cleaned title plus the site name, filed as "Unsorted"), so you still get a usable entry either way.